How to Choose Candle Wicks for Candle Making

 There is, nevertheless, one exception…

 Wood wicks don’t need to be pre-waxed for a great burn.
 My favorite wood wicks are made in the U.S. from native, sappy fruit trees and sourced sustainably from the Forest Stewardship Council (FSC).
-They create a cozy campfire atmosphere, crackling, and all!
-Come see for yourself – watch our video of homemade wood wick candles.
+They create a cozy campfire atmosphere, crackling and all!
+See for yourself – watch our video of homemade wood wick candles.

 - Wood wicks are best for all types of candles: soy, palm, coconut, beeswax, and blends.
-You can choose from 4 different sizes of wood wicks to meet all your candle making needs here.
+You can choose from 4 different sizes of wood wicks to meet all your candle making needs at Makesy.
+(Use my link to get $10 off your first order at Makesy.)

 Choosing the Right Candle Wicks:

-Now that you’ve covered all the basics and determined your candle wick type the last step is to confirm your using the right candle wick size.
+Now that you’ve covered all the basics and determined your candle wick type, the last step is to confirm you are using the correct size.
 Outside of the length of the candle wick, it’s the thickness that counts.
-Simply put the wider the diameter of your candle the thicker the wick you’ll need.
+Simply put, the wider the diameter of your candle, the thicker the wick you’ll need.

 Candle Wick Size Chart for Soy Candles

 Keep in mind that these are only our best estimates for choosing candle wicks.
-Finding the right wick size can require some experimenting.
-For centering use a centering device for best results.
+Finding the correct wick size can require some experimenting.
+For centering, use a centering device or wick holder for best results.

 Wood Wick Size Chart

 Beeswax Wick Chart

 It turns out candle wicks are one of the most important considerations while making beeswax candles.
-The particular beeswax you’re working on can affect the way the wick burns, so some experimenting may be in order to find the best wicks for beeswax candles.
+The particular beeswax you’re working with can affect the way the wick burns, so some experimenting may be needed in order to find the best wicks for beeswax candles.

 How do you know if you are using the wrong candle wicks?

 Using the wrong candlewick can cause a host of candle problems.
 Here are a few signs that you’re experiencing one and tips on how to fix it:

-Self-extinguishing: If a candle wick self-extinguishes and therefore fails to burn you have one of two problems happening:
+If a candle wick self-extinguishes and therefore fails to burn, you have one of two problems happening:

 - The candle wick is too thin or short – use the wick size charts above to correct this.